askmike/gekko/docs/internals/events.md

 - What: An object describing an updated candle the strat has processed.
 - When: when the strategy is initialized is started.
-- Subscribe: Your plugin can subscribe to this event by registering the `processStratStart` method.
+- Subscribe: Your plugin can subscribe to this event by registering the `processStratUpdate` method.
 - Notes:
-  - This event is guaranteed to happen before any possible advice of the same candle, this can happen when the strategy uses async indicators (for example from TAlib or Tulip).
+  - This event is not guaranteed to happen before any possible advice of the same candle, this situation can happen when the strategy uses async indicators (for example from TAlib or Tulip).
 - Example:
       {
         start: [moment object of the start time of the candle],